-It is unclear how one should proceed with a direct evaluation of such an expression, since there exists no known associated analytic classical solution and hence no semiclassical expansion scheme.\footnote{See however \cite{Demidov:2011dk,Demidov:2011eu} for an alternative approach to this problem, which would be interesting to compare with the point of view taken here.} For that reason, we will employ crossing symmetry---one of the main axioms in the analytic S-matrix approach to quantum field theory \cite{MR0204051}---to relate the full amplitude for pair production to that of a process where the soliton absorbs the meson
+It is unclear how one should proceed with a direct evaluation of such an expression, since there exists no known associated analytic classical solution and hence no semiclassical expansion scheme.\footnote{See however \cite{Demidov:2011dk,Demidov:2011eu} for an alternative approach to this problem, which would be interesting to compare with the point of view taken here.} For that reason, we will employ crossing symmetry---one of the main axioms in the analytic S-matrix approach to quantum field theory \cite{MR0204051}---to relate the full amplitude for pair production to that of a process where the soliton absorbs the meson:

-The advantage of this rewriting is that we can now employ semiclassical tools to evaluate the expression on the RHS.
+The advantage of this rewriting is that we can now employ semiclassical tools to evaluate the expression on the right-hand side.
 Note that \eqref{eq:2} is an equality between amplitudes in distinct topological sectors.

 The amplitudes \eqref{eq:2} are nontrivial only when the perturbative particle is off-shell.
-Therefore, the RHS is related to the form factor
+Therefore, the right-hand side is related to the form factor

 where $H_I$ denotes the interaction Hamiltonian.
 The Hamiltonian obtained from \eqref{lagrangian} is trivially

 and its semiclassical expansion in the soliton sector was obtained in \cite{Papageorgakis:2014jia}.
 The original conjugate pair $(\Phi,\Pi)$ can be related to the new pairs $(U^M, P_N)$, $(\chi,\pi)$ through the canonical transformation